Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

     Make sure you really want to delete the selected data.

 - [CLEAR]
-    Click this button to clear all fields.
+    Click this button to clear all input fields.

 - [HELP]
     This function is currently not available.